UofT-UTSC-CS-sandbox/final-term-project-pursuiter/doc/sprint0/product.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 **Why applicants would choose Pursuiter:**
-- **Tailored Recommendations:** Our platform offers job recommendations based on their personal profiles and resumes, reducing the chances of rejections.
+- **Tailored Recommendations:** Before submitting an application, our platform offers AI generated feedback that is based on their profiles, resumes and the specific job they are applying for.
+This allows users to better showcase their qualifications for the role being applied to.
-- **Efficient Application Process:** Applicants can only apply for jobs they are eligible for, saving time and effort.
+- **Efficient Application Process:** By getting AI generated feedback, this reduces the time and effort needed to personalize an application for the posting.

 **Why employers would choose Pursuiter:**
-- **Qualified Applicants:** Employers receive applications from candidates who meet the job requirements, reducing the number of unqualified applicants.
+- **Qualified Applicants:** Employers are able to set minimum requirements that are hidden to job seekers (possibly different than preferred qualifications which are shown on the posting).
+By doing so, applicants who do not meet the minimum requirements will not be able to apply, ensuring that employers receive less but more qualified applications.
-- **Advanced Filtering:** Employers can filter and sort applications using AI-generated summaries and statistics, making the shortlisting process more efficient.
+- **Advanced Filtering:** Employers can sort applications using AI-generated summaries and statistics, making the shortlisting process more efficient.

 **Current Solutions:**
 - **Applicants:** Use generic job boards, face high rejection rates due to mismatched applications.
+More time and effort required to personalize applications.
 - **Employers:** Use traditional job boards or recruiting agencies, spend a lot of time filtering through unqualified candidates.

 #### Q4: What does "DONE" mean to your Team?